BLUE HORIZON 1261

 With a sigh and a heavy heart, the wolf got up from the seat and headed for the door.
 He could no longer feel the near-freezing cold of the compartment; the heat of his anger was more than enough to keep him from shivering.

 Merlin furrowed his brow, knowing what he had to do.
-In preparation for a new thought growing in his mind, the captain didn't shut the door to the bridge, but rather propped it open to allow the radiator heat to add its warmth to that compartment as well.
-There was a sudden need to grant the bridge a workable climate.
+In preparation for a new thought growing in his mind, the captain didn't shut the door to the bridge, but rather stopped it open to allow the radiator heat to add its warmth to that compartment as well.
+There was now a need to grant the bridge a workable climate.

 "Okay everyone, listen up!" said the lupine commander of the Blue Horizon.
 Eight pair of eyes looked up at the captain sitting at the head of the galley table.
 The remnants of the evening meal were scattered on plates and platters, and light conversation had been in full swing.
 Due to the radiator and the cook stove of the galley, the room was pleasantly warm.
-The corridor outside the compartment where everyone had been sleeping for the past few nights was cooler and still required extra layers of clothing to be comfortable.
+The corridor outside the compartment where everyone had been sleeping for the past few nights was cooler and still required extra layers of clothing to be comfortable, though no longer freezing.

 Satisfied that he held everyone's attention, Merlin picked up a clipboard from a corner of the table.
 Portable slateboard tablets were more efficient than paper, but there were still times when a hardcopy was preferred.